facelessuser/pymdown-extensions/docs/src/markdown/extensions/keys.md

 md = markdown.Markdown(extensions=['pymdownx.keys'])
 ```

+!!! tip "Special Characters Before/After Key"
+    You might have noticed that in this page many keys show special Unicode symbols before (and sometimes after) a key's
+    text.
+The Keys extension, only provides ASCII labels out of the box.
+Any special Unicode characters that are seen in
+    this document are provided by additional CSS.

+    To provide your own symbols, classes are provided that are derived from the main key code name (not the aliases)
+    that you can target to provide special styling.
+Check out [Formatting](#formatting) for more info.

+    You can also override the label that is output for the key by provided your own overrides via the `key_map`
+    parameter.
+This would require no additional CSS.
+More info is provided [here](#extendingmodifying-key-map-index).

 ## Formatting

 By default, Keys outputs keys in the form (separator `span`s will be omitted if a separator is not provided via the